Careers Inc Support for Students on GSCE Results Day 2020

 Building My Skills (BMS) is a year-long employability programme which provides Year 10 students with a rounded introduction to the world of work.
 All students receive five 40 minute long employability guidance sessions, each delivered by a different business guest from a range of sectors.
 Each provides an insight into their sector and career path and shares transferable employability skills.

-Enrichment sessions are 2:30 to 3:30pm on a Tuesday and Thursday where students can go along and get support and guidance for career prospects, completing UCAS applications and CVs, and finding courses and apprenticeships.
+Sessions are available for all years.
+To arrange drop-in sessions with a Careers Inc advisor see Mr Colliver, or the Careers Advisor.
+During these sessions, students can go along and get support and guidance for career prospects, completing UCAS applications and CVs, and finding courses and apprenticeships.

 We are currently working towards renewing our Prospects Quality Award for Careers Education and Guidance, which we first received in July 2016 .
 This award recognises the strengths within the Careers Education and Guidance which students at the academy receive.

 Careers Leader: James Colliver (Associate Assistant Principal) email@example.com 0114 2358120